Burning Tree: Tour: 1990–1991

 A commercial failure, but a critical success, Burning Tree allowed the group to tour extensively throughout most of 1990 and 1991.
 The band struggled to find an audience in the States during the height of "big hair" hard rock music, and instead toured England.
 During their 1990 tour, Burning Tree opened and supported English bands such as The Damned, The Quireboys, The Dogs D'Amour, and The Riverdogs, as well as, The Black Crowes.

 A limited edition live album Live From Leeds was released in 1990, and featured Burning Tree's appearance at The Marquee on April 30, 1990.
 The five track EP consists of a live recording of the four songs "Burning Tree", "Fly On", "Mistreated Lover", "Same Old Story" and a studio version of "Mistreated Lover".
 The EP sleeve design resembles The Who's Live at Leeds.

 Post breakup

 Marc Ford

 Marc Ford joined The Black Crowes immediately after the breakup from 1992–1997.
 He has had an extensive solo career and has been involved in a range of collaborations, working with Ben Harper in 2003.
 The leader of his own bands: Marc Ford & The Neptune Blues Club, Fuzz Machine and Marc Ford & The Sinners.
 He joined The Magpie Salute from 2016–2019.
 Ford is currently pursuing a solo career and is a record producer.

 Mark "Muddy" Dutton

 Mark "Muddy" Dutton recorded and toured with Gilby Clarke in Col. Parker and with L. A. Guns.
 He later toured as the bass player in the Chris Robinson Brotherhood.
 Dutton has formed the group Up The Dose, and is a record producer.

+Dutton replaced Sven Pipien as bassist for The Black Crowes in late 2025.